 The name Ashtanga Yoga means “8 limbs” in Sanskrit.
 It is a reference to the 8-part method of practice in the ancient text, the Yoga Sutras of Patanjali.
 In Patanjali’s method, the practice of asana or postures is one part of a comprehensive discipline of self knowledge and care including physical and mental training.
 It is considered a traditional practice because it draws on the ancient texts and traditions of India for its inspiration.

 Ashtanga Yoga is a dynamic method of choreographed sequences of postures linked with breath and concentration techniques that aim to give practical experience of the 8-limbed method.
 Ashtanga Yoga is taught in two complementary formats, Mysore style or Led classes.
 We offer a variety of Led classes based in the Ashtanga Yoga system for all levels.
 Read on for details.

 Rather than being led through the sequence, you will be aided in memorizing the poses over time, cultivating a consistent practice, and practicing independently.
 New poses will be added gradually.
-Your class time will vary depending on your pace and the number of postures you have been taught to practice.
+Your class time will vary depending on your pace and the number of postures you have learned to practice.
 It is not necessary to stay for the entire scheduled class.

 All experience levels practice together creating a dynamic and harmonious classroom community, allowing the teacher to support and assist each student when and where they need it.
 Hallmarks of this style of teaching include hands on assistance, individualized instruction, and silent focus to encourage concentration, inspiration, and perspiration.